The Music of Richard Pantcheff - Volume 2:

-Our new EP with Orchid Classics is out now.
+Our next CD with Orchid Classics is OUT NOW.

 The African-Caribbean Elegy (Opus 70) by Richard Pantcheff is a cycle of three part-songs for mixed choir written in 2009.
 The words are all by famous West Indian poets, reflecting on the nature of cultural and historical links between West Indian and African peoples.
 The work was premiered in Johannesburg in 2010.

 The time that the composer was living in Barbados coincided with a significant increase in popular interest in exploring the ethnic and cultural connections between West Indian peoples, their traditions and history, and those of Africa (West Africa in particular).